Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

     2. The [wallet clustering](https://oxt.me/directory) of different big fishes is interesting
     3. The [history of bitcoin](https://oxt.me/history) is a very interesting section too
 4. Create a transaction where you merge multiple UTXOs into one UTXO
-    4. Select multiple UTXOs in your wallet on the “UTXOs” tab, with left mouse click while holding “ctrl” button
+    4. Select multiple UTXOs in your wallet on the `UTXOs` tab, with left mouse click while holding `ctrl` button
     5. If you don’t have multiple UTXOs get some from a [faucet](https://signetfaucet.com) or perform a self-spend
-    6. Choose the “Send selected” option.
-It will take you to the “Send” tab to complete the transaction creation process
+    6. Choose the `Send selected` option.
+It will take you to the `Send` tab to complete the transaction creation process
     7. Send it to this address
         ```sh
 		tb1q8660fer4ch2twd6xn58e8pau3edkgkvft9a654
 		```
-    8. Fill in a label e.g. `“Merged inputs test”`
+    8. Fill in a label e.g. `Merged inputs test`
 5. Check the privacy ramifications of your transaction in Sparrow
     9. Sparrow will show you the transaction graph.
 It shows that two of your UTXOs are the inputs merged into one output and some fee
     10. At the bottom of the page you can see an `“i”` info icon with `“Analysis”` written on it.
 Hover over it to see the message